 - 1. Whenever Job Corps believes that a known or apparent disability or medical condition poses a direct threat to the health or safety of the individual or others.
-This typically will occur after the applicant has received conditional assignment to a Job Corps center and has completed the ETA 653 Health Questionnaire. - 2.
-If the specific information that has been received about that particular applicant indicates that he or she may have a medical condition or disability that: - (a) Poses a significant risk of substantial harm to the health or safety of the individual or others; and

-(b) Cannot be eliminated or reduced by reasonable accommodation or modification.
+This typically will occur after the applicant has received conditional assignment to a Job Corps center and has completed the Job Corps Health Questionnaire (ETA 653). - 2.
+If the specific information that has been received about that particular applicant indicates that he or she may have a medical condition or disability that: - (a) Poses a significant risk of substantial harm to the health or safety of the individual or others; and - (b) Cannot be eliminated or reduced by reasonable accommodation or modification.

-If the specific information in the folder appears to meet the standards described above, the health and wellness manager will forward the applicant's information to the licensed health provider employed by the center for a detailed direct threat assessment.
+If the specific information in the folder appears to meet the standards described above, the HWM will forward the applicant's information to the licensed health provider employed by the center for a detailed direct threat assessment.